lukehaas/Scrollify/README.md

 `offset`
 A distance in pixels to offset each sections position by.

+`debounce`
+Debounce time for resizing slides, in ms.

 `scrollbars`
 A boolean to define whether scroll bars are visible or not.